lyds-jane/unit2/README.md

   digitalWrite(j, (a && ~b) | (a && ~c) | (~a && ~b && ~c) );
   digitalWrite(k, (~a && b) | (a && b && ~c) | (a && ~b) );
 ```
-*Fig. 10* - Binary Counter Code

-This is a portion of the code for an attempted binary counter.
-It shows the logic equations in action.

 ### C Language